-Alonzo L. Gaskill is a professor of Church history and doctrine.
+Alonzo L. Gaskill is a Professor of Church history and doctrine.
 He holds a bachelor's degree in philosophy, a masters in theology, and a PhD in biblical studies.
-Brother Gaskill has taught at Brigham Young University since 2003.
+Dr. Gaskill has taught at Brigham Young University since 2003.
 Before coming to BYU, he served in a variety of assignments within the Church Educational System—most recently as the director of the institute of religion at Stanford University (1995–2003).

-Languages: Training in New Testament Greek, Middle Egyptian, and Biblical Hebrew
+Languages: Training in New Testament Greek, Middle Egyptian, and Biblical Hebrew.